-We would like to recall one of the preliminary remarks that we pointed out before: it is essential to take into consideration the products cleared by the CCP and the risk linked to these.
+To ensure a proportional and robust approach to resolution the assessment should take into consideration the products cleared by the CCP and the risk linked to these.
 Size and volume of the operations of the CCP, in terms of risk exposure, are essential factors too.